Unvvanted/CyberSeruityProjects.github.io/index.md

 # Project 3: Malware Creation

 RandomWare: i craeted a simpe ransomware to study in my malware lab by,
-  1. creating a encryption scriped in python
+  1. Created a basic encryption scriped/Ransomware in python

 ![Octocat](encrypt.png)

-  2. created a decryption scriped in python that was copyed from the encrypttion scriped
+  2. Created a decryption scriped in python that was copyed from the encrypttion scriped

 ![Octocat](decrypt.png)